kmisiewicz/kmisiewicz.github.io/_posts/2019-8-25-Freeze-Them-All.md

   <img src="/images/frozen1.png" width="49%" />
 </p>

-Game was created during internship as a programmer in Fabryka Gier in July 2019.
+Game was created during internship as a programmer at Fabryka Gier in July 2019.

 To win you need to defeat 3 bosses with different attack patterns.
 You also need to watch out for minion crabs that attack you or your base.
 You can play solo or in split-screen local coop mode.